 Content Reviewed by

-Ursula Mecabe Avatar
+Ursula Mecabe, Attorney Avatar

 Ursula has been a key advocate at Hill and Ponton since 2017, specializing in building strong evidence for veterans’ cases.
 She brings both passion and a personal commitment to serving those who have served our nation since she became an veteran disability attorney.
 With an impressive academic record—including significant research on systemic issues in the VA claims process that contribute to veteran poverty—Ursula is uniquely equipped to navigate the complexities of veterans’ benefits and legal challenges.